klfossum/Morse-Code-Decoder/README.md

 # Morse-Code-Decoder

-Input is a string in morse code periods and dashes.
+The input is a string in morse code of periods and dashes; these can represent letters or digits.
 One space should separate characters within each word and three spaces separating each word.

-e.g. morse_decoder("... --- ...") == "Sos"
+The output is the string of morse code words and numbers translated into english characters.

+Example:
+morse_decoder("--. --- --- -..   -.. .- -.--") == "Good day"